mdsinalpha/Robotopia/README.md

 # Robotopia
-A sample Kotlin API to demonstrate object oriented principles.
+A sample API to demonstrate object oriented principles in kotlin.